 Block 18 - Should it be?

-If it is determined that the affected SSC should have been in (a)(1), but was instead was being carried in (a)(2) status even when effective control of SSC performance or condition was not being demonstrated, then evaluate the issue of concern per IMC 0612, Appendix B, “Issue Screening” and Appendix of this inspection procedure.
+If it is determined that the affected SSC should have been in (a)(1), but was instead was being carried in (a)(2) status even when effective control of SSC performance or condition was not being demonstrated, then evaluate the issue of concern per IMC 0612, Appendix B, “Issue Screening” and Appendix C of this inspection procedure.

 Block 19 - Evaluate Goals and Corrective Actions